very-cool-name/blog-from-scratch/part_i.md

 std::cout << sizeof(variant_i::Variant<S>);  // prints 40
 ```

 It seems that `std::variant` uses 32 bit integer to store type index, whereas `Variant` uses 64 bit.
 I couldn't find any limit on a number of arguments in variadic template, so I assume that compiler vendors just know that the limit fits into 32bit integer and use that.
+I'm not trying to save space, so I'll leave `size_t`.
+It's also possible to write out space saving specializations, like `Variant` with just one type may drop `type_idx_` altogether and so on for smaller `Variant`.
+I won't do that also because it's not the point. *(Also all these specializations will have to be rewritten once we would talk about exception safety, and I don't want to do that)*

 Now that we have `type_idx_` stored, we can proceed with `get_if`.
 Actually there are two versions of it - typed and indexed.